 The Apple Watch app HeartAnalyzer has a large fan following among health enthusiasts in the Apple community.
-HeartAnalyzer has been providing cardio analytics for the last five years and has continued to improve upon its offerings.
+HeartAnalyzer has provided cardio analytics for the last five years and has continued to improve upon its offerings.

-Recently the app maker released a series of new features which include new complications for your Apple Watch, new VO2 Max charts, and a series of range charts that are available for HRV and SPO2.
+Recently, the app maker released a series of new features, including new complications for your Apple Watch, new VO2 Max charts, and a series of range charts available for HRV and SPO2.

 - Apple Watch guide to understand and use Heart Rate Variability (HRV)

 - How to check Recovery heart rate on your Apple Watch and why it needs your attention

 - Monitor your injury recovery and mobility using your iPhone

 - 5 affordable exercise bikes for your Apple Fitness+ workouts

 This article will provide you with an overview of some of the new features and share our conversations with Simon, the developer behind this powerful cardio tech app.